shimataro/ssh-key-action/README.md

     * can remove files that don't exist in server.
 * SCP is [deprecated by OpenSSH](https://www.openssh.com/txt/release-8.0) due to outdated and inflexible protocol.
 * Using bastion is more secure because:
-    * it is not necessarily to expose SSH port on server servers to public.
+    * it is not necessarily to expose SSH port on servers to public.
     * it requires to shutdown only bastion when security incident ―e.g., private key leaked, GitHub jacked― occurs.

 ## License